AndresAE/aero_mdo/README.md

 # aero_mdo
-Aircraft multidisciplinary design software
+Aircraft Multidisciplinary Design Software

 #Supports:
 Subsonic, fixed-wing aircraft.
 Jet, and propeller propulsion systems.
+Rigid aircraft assumption, but this will be addressed in future releases.

 # Package Requirements
-control, numpy, matplotlib, pip, scipy, c++ compiler.
+control, numpy, matplotlib, pip, scipy, avlwrapper.
 Will need a LaTex compiler to edit documentation.
+Will need to add avl.exe to $PATH.
+A copy of avl.exe is included in this repository.

 # To-Do
 Add tests for aircraft class.